 - Thronmax MDRILL One

 If you are thinking “I’m not paying that for a microphone, I’ve got one built into my laptop – that’ll do“.
-I speak for the entire wider podcasting community by saying, NO, it most certainly will not.
+I speak for the entire wider podcasting community by saying that just isn’t true.
+Call it one of the fallacies of podcasting, if you will.
 The linked mic’s above will give you a strong audio quality, a laptop microphone is weak, shallow, echoey, without bass, without presence.
 Basically, a laptop microphone is meat that even a dog wouldn’t touch.
 Invest in one of the above, they are also others but whatever you do – research any potential microphone purchase thoroughly.

 WHERE SHOULD I RECORD?